rohit0718/tp/docs/DeveloperGuide.md

 ### Deleting an Exam

-Deleting an Exam while module details view is shown.
 1. Prerequisites:
     - You must have at least one module in ModBook, which contains at least one exam.
     - ModBook should be in the Details view.
-If ModBook is not in the Details view, use the detail command with one of the modules already in ModBook (`detail c/CODE`)
+If ModBook is not in the Details view, use the detail command with one of the modules already in ModBook (`detail c/CODE`).
 2. Test case: `delete exam 1` <br>
     - Expected: First exam is deleted from the list.
 Details of the deleted exam are shown in the status message.
 3. Test case: `delete exam 0` <br>